Kkkermit/ReduxToolKit/README.md

 To edit the text on page, visit **`index.tsx`** found in `components` folder.

+## Running -

+When using script command `npm run dev`, it will launch the app on [localhost](http://localhost:5173/) on port 5173 unless otherwise specified.
+If port 5173 is already in use, Vite will automatically launch the local host on port `5174`.
+If that port is taken up, the end number will increase in increments of 1 **``i++``**

 ## Scripts -

 List of all scripts runnable; found in `package.json`